NicklasVraa/ELABorate/README.md

 ## **Using the Matlab Package**
 **Step 1** -
 Obtain a netlist.
 A netlist describes a circuit in the simplest way possible, as a text file, where each line is an element of the circuit.
 The netlist is easily written by hand, but is also obtainable from all types of SPICE-software.
-Read up on [Netlists](https://www.cpp.edu/~prnelson/courses/ece220/220-spice-notes.pdf), if in doubt.
+Read up on [netlists](https://www.cpp.edu/~prnelson/courses/ece220/220-spice-notes.pdf), if in doubt.
+The netlist used by ELABorate are "SPICE-like".
+See [examples](/Examples/Circuits) of valid netlists.

 **Step 2** -
 Create a circuit object from your netlist file by calling the `Circuit` class constructor.
 The only input is the path to the file.